millsapjohn/millsapjohn.github.io/content/blog/dev_env.md

 With those two facts in mind, here are the tools I use, and some thoughts on why:

 ### Linux Laptop: System76 Lemur Pro
+I found Pop!_OS a while ago and really like it.
+System76 is the company that maintains Pop, and using their laptops just removes any pain points with making sure that it works seamlessly with the hardware.
+It's also very light and quite powerful!

 ### Custom Keyboard: Cyboard Imprint
+In 2020, I lost part of my right index finger in a woodworking accident.
+This makes typing on a normal keyboard pretty annoying, although not impossible.
+In fact, I didn't switch for several years afterward (mainly because I didn't really know that custom keyboards were even available).

+Cyboard is a small company that makes keyboards custom-designed to fit your specific hands - when you order one, you send in a picture of both your hands (next to a credit card for scale), and they use their own proprietary fitting algorithms to design a keyboard that is, in theory, perfectly fitted for your hands.

+I can confirm that, in my case at least, it works swimmingly.
+I can actually reach the keys on my right index finger!

+Getting a bespoke keyboard has also allowed me to design custom firmware for the keyboard (based on the open-source QMK project), which allows me to do all sorts of cool things like create an alternative key layout, use custom key combinations, and other cool features.
+I'll do a blog post in the future about my key map.

+### Mouse: Ploopy Thumb
+I started using thumb trackballs several years ago.
+As a civil engineer, I spend a lot of time doing CAD (computer-aided design, aka drafting).
+I noticed that, after a long CAD session (which consists of a LOT of precision mouse work), my right hand would be exhausted, and my shoulders would be tense and painful.
+Switching to a thumb trackball got rid of both issues almost instantly.

+For a long time, I used Logitech devices.
+The Ploopy though has two advantages:

+- it has an extra button on the right side (under the pinky)
+- it runs on QMK, meaning it can be extensively customized

+While the customizations aren't as extensive as what I have on my keyboard (fewer buttons, after all), they still make a big difference to productivity.
+I'll do a future blog post about my CAD setup, which is a little wacky!

 ### Linux Distro: Pop!_OS
 I like Pop!_OS for several reasons.
 One, while I do like tweaking things in general, I had to try to limit my own madness somehow or I'd never actually do anything productive.
 Pop!_OS is an Ubuntu-based distro that works smoothly out of the box, and doesn't need any tweaking to be perfectly functional for most use cases.